Edward Astley, 22nd Baron Hastings: 22nd Baron Hastings

 He spent more time in England after he succeeded to the titles on his father's death in 1956, although Melton Constable Hall had been sold to the Duke of Westminster in 1948.
-He became a government whip in the Conservative administrations of Harold Macmillan and Sir Alec Douglas-Home from 1961 to 1962, and a Parliamentary Secretary to Sir Keith Joseph, Bt., the Minister of Housing and Local Government, from 1962 to 1964.
+He became a government whip in the Conservative administrations of Harold Macmillan and Alec Douglas-Home from 1961 to 1962, and a Parliamentary Secretary to Sir Keith Joseph, Bt., the Minister of Housing and Local Government, from 1962 to 1964.

 He took charge of the Bills that became the Clean Air Act 1968 and Water Resources Act 1968.
 He joined the Opposition front bench after Labour won the 1964 general election, attacking the new Land Commission, which he likened to land nationalisation.
 He criticised Labour's policies towards Rhodesia, particularly economic sanctions.
 He continued to run his farm through the years of UDI and civil war, finally selling it to the Government of Zimbabwe in 1982.

 He moved to Fulmodeston Hall in Norfolk in 1967.
 He sat in the House of Lords until the House of Lords Act 1999 removed most of the hereditary peers.